Chris McCusker

 Chris McCusker (born 13 August 1958 in North Lidcombe, Sydney) is an Australian songwriter, musician and sound designer who has worked with many bands over the last 35 years.
-He has produced albums for many artists and worked for many years in a recording studio in Bathurst, New South Wales called the Cave.
+He has produced albums for many artists and worked for many years in a recording studio in Bathurst, New South Wales called the Laboratory.

 Early years

-Chris McCusker started performing live with bands as a bass player from 1973.
+Chris McCusker started performing live with bands as a bassist from 1973.
 His first band performing some of his, and his older brothers [John McCusker (1956–2006)] songs, from 1974 was a band called Cade.

 He played in the band The upSwing, from 1986 to 1992 releasing a self titled album "The upSwing" and an EP called Third eye.

 Current projects

 Chris McCusker is currently working with Higgs Boson and the Strange Charm on their new album "World in denial".